 Geofencing surveys, also known as location-based targeting, is one of the most effective applications of mobile devices for conducting market research.

 When there is interest in targeting respondents who visit specific locations, a geofencing survey could be the best choice to address research needs.
-As an alternative approach to in-person intercept interviews, geofencing surveys can be cost-effective and avoid interviewer bias.

 Wondering if a geofencing survey is right for your business objectives?

 On a broad scale, geofencing is the creation of virtual boundaries that trigger a pre-programmed action on a mobile device when the device enters or leaves the boundary.

 Geofencing surveys involve a market research company creating a virtual boundary around the location being tested.
 Often times, Drive Research conducts these types of studies with retail stores or restaurants.